 - Voicemail allows callers to leave a spoken message for the person they are calling.

-- Some services can convert voicemail to text and send it to the recipient as an email or text message.
+- Some business telephone services can convert voicemail to text and send it to the recipient as an email or text message.

 Small businesses may benefit from a virtual reception